slowernews/wisdom-tldr/chapters/2-2_relation_competition.md

 > *"A free lunch is only found in mousetraps."
 -- Terry Pratchett [1948]*

-Easy players are often just deceiving you.
-However - if you can identify them - there are people acting stupid that are easy wins.
+Easy opponents are often just deceiving you.
+But if you can spot them, there are people acting stupid who remain easy wins.

 > *"«El dorados» are never drawn in the map."
 -- vox populi*